Tatyana Ali

-Tatyana Marisol Ali (born January 24, 1979) is an American actress and singer best known for her role as Ashley Banks on the NBC sitcom The Fresh Prince of Bel-Air from 1990 to 1996.
-She starred as Tyana Jones on the TV One original series Love That Girl!, and played a recurring role as Roxanne on the CBS soap opera The Young and the Restless from 2007 to 2013.
-In 2023, she starred in Giving Hope: The Ni'Cola Mitchell Story on Lifetime.
+Tatyana Marisol Ali (born January 23, 1979) is an American actress and singer.
+She began her career as a child actress, appearing on the PBS television program Sesame Street.
+She rose to prominence with her role as Ashley Banks on the NBC sitcom The Fresh Prince of Bel-Air from 1990 to 1996.
+Her debut album Kiss the Sky (1998), was certified gold by the Recording Industry Association of America, and spawned the hit single "Daydreamin'", which peaked in the top ten of the Billboard Hot 100.

+She also starred on the TV One original series Love That Girl!, portrayed Roxanne on the CBS soap opera The Young and the Restless from 2007 to 2013, and voiced the character Mrs. James on the Disney Channel animated series Fancy Nancy.

-Early life
+Early life and education

 Tatyana Ali was born on January 24, 1979, in North Bellmore, New York.
 She is of mixed African and South Asian ancestry or Dougla, born to an Indo-Trinidadian father and an Afro-Panamanian mother.
+Ali graduated from The Buckley School in 1997.
+Ali attended Harvard University, where she received a Bachelor of Arts in African-American Studies and Government in 2002.
+On a celebrity edition of the game show The Chase, which aired February 3, 2015, Ali stated that her major was political science.

 Career

 In 1985, six-year-old Ali began her acting career as a regular performer on the PBS children's educational program Sesame Street.
 Her tenure included an appearance with jazz great Herbie Hancock, who demonstrated his Fairlight CMI synthesizer using a sample of Ali's voice.
 She also appeared in two episodes of Star Search, one of which featured her performance of a cover of Marvin Gaye's and Tammi Terrell's hit "Ain't No Mountain High Enough".

 She made her breakthrough in 1990 when she was cast as Ashley Banks on the NBC television sitcom The Fresh Prince of Bel-Air, a role she played throughout the series' entire run, from 1990 to 1996.